The AI Already Has an Opinion About Your Hotel. The Question Is Whose.

 Semantic Gap Analysis

-Before any work begins, AGR documents exactly how AI systems currently describe your hotel across ChatGPT, Perplexity, Gemini, Claude, and Grok.
+Before any work begins, AGR documents exactly how AI systems currently describe your hotel across ChatGPT, Perplexity, and Gemini.
 We run traveler-style prompts, competitive prompts, destination prompts, and comparison prompts to capture the full picture of how AI currently explains your property.

 We compare that output against your actual identity: your positioning, your guest promise, your distinctions, the specific reasons a traveler should choose your property over another luxury hotel in the same market.